-The Atlas of Surgical Operations
+Atlas of Surgical Operations (Series)

-My works are often about transformation, the materials for which sometimes include books and other printed matter.
-I love the idea of using objects created for other ends in my art, so that their reinvention becomes, as it were, subtext to the broader themes my works address.
-For example, I often use garments—especially bustiers, bras, girdles, kitchen aprons and childrens’ clothing—as both means and vehicles of containment.
+My works are often about transformation, my materials include books and other printed matter.
+I love the idea of using objects created for other reasons, so that their reinvention becomes, as it were, subtext to the broader themes I try to address.
+For example, I often use garments—especially bustiers, bras, girdles, kitchen aprons and childrens’ clothing—as vehicles of containment.
 Inside their stiffened, shaped, embellished husks—transformed by resin, glue, instinct and paint—I embed unique books and objects reflecting each work’s gloss on personal, feminine, societal or spiritual issues.

-That a handful of artists alter, cut, chop, vary, amend and otherwise deconstruct a fraction of what might otherwise be by landfill transformed should only be cause for toasts to the continuing vitality of words in print.
+That a handful of artists alter, cut, chop, vary, amend and otherwise deconstruct a fraction of what might otherwise be by landfill transformed should only be a cause for toasts to the continuing vitality of words in print.